 Local & Sustainable - Healing Herbs - Ethical Wildcrafting - Joy

 Our story: In 2015 Cameron started Sweet Belly Farm, by growing produce in the Salmon Community Garden.
 She started going to the Lemhi County Farmer's Market and loved her central role in the garden as coordinator for the other community gardeners.

 In 2016, Cameron worked with Swift River Farm, and learned much of the work and play involved in running a market produce farm and CSA (community supported agriculture) operation.
 She started making value-added products like jams, salves, lip balm, and tinctures with some of the herbs and fruit that she gathered in the wild and grew on the farm.
 She and her partner bought a beautiful piece of land that will eventually be the growing location of many of the ingredients for Sweet Belly's products.
 See the story of the property on our blog.

-In 2017, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
+In 2017 and 2018, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
 Cameron was busy making new products like herbal bath salts, many different kinds of jams and jellies, new salves, lip balms, and massage oils.
 Some of the herbs she grew and gathered were dedicated to blends of herbal tea, while others were infused into oil for the best kind of herbal skincare.
 On the property, the future home of Sweet Belly Farm, Cameron and her partner Tim built a garden fence, put in an irrigation well, and planted fruit trees.
 We can't wait to start growing herbs and see our fruit trees develop at our new location in 2019!